magma/magma/docs/readmes/orc8r/dev_minikube.md

 ## Prerequisites

-### Build and publish images

-> NOTE: you can skip this step if you want to use the official container images at [artifactory.magmacore.org](https://artifactory.magmacore.org/).

-Follow the instructions at [Building Orchestrator](./dev_build.md#build-and-publish-container-images).

-In the end, your container images should be published to a registry.

 ### Spin up Minikube

 Set up Minikube with the following command, including sufficient resources and seeding the metrics config files